MeAlam1/BlueNode/CONTRIBUTING.md

     - If you update a Class, please add/update the `@version` to indicate it has been changed.
     - Copyright: Each file should start with `// Copyright (c) BlueNode.
 Licensed under the MIT License.`
     - Tags: Use `@see` to link to the correct Wiki Documentation page if it exists.
-    - Logging: Log every step using `BaseLogger.log`, Always remove the `@EnableLogging` annotation/disable the logging before committing.
+    - Logging: Log every step using `BaseLogger.log`.
     - Error Handling: Always ensure that errors and warnings are logged using appropriate logging levels.
 Critical steps must be logged at least with `BaseLogger.log(BaseLogLevel.Error)` to keep a trail of execution.

 ### Deprecation